Jongrimes20/Savor-The-Flavor/README.md

 ### Run Project

 To run the project, type in the following command in side the working directory of the project `npm start`.
-The In your browser, go to `localhost:3000`.
-There you should be able to see a responsive webpage titled `Savor The Flavor`.
+Then, in your browser, go to the following webpage: `localhost:3000`.
+Here, you should be able to see a responsive webpage titled `Savor The Flavor`.

 ## DISCLAIMER